autohaus-royal/fullstack-task/README.md

-# fullstack-task
+# Autohaus Royal Fullstack Task

-Task
+Create a application that makes it possible to manage customer data.

-Create an application that makes it possible to manage customer data.
-This application has the following features
+## Requested Features

-•	Customer data includes
+- Customer data includes
-o	Last name
+  - Last name
-o	First name
+  -	First name
-o	Gender
+  -	Gender
-o	Street
+  -	Street
-o	Postal code
+  -	Postal code
-o	City
+  -	City
-•	Create customer:    All above data fields are mandatory
+- Create customer:    All above data fields are mandatory
-•	Search customers:  For sake of simplicity only search last names
+- Search customers:  For sake of simplicity only search last names
-•	Edit customer:         All data fields must be changeable
+- Edit customer:         All data fields must be changeable
-•	Delete customers
+- Delete customers

-The application itself consists of a backend and a frontend.
-I recommend to implement both parts separately.
+The application consists of a backend part and a frontend part.
+We recommend to implement both parts separately.

-Backend Part
+## Backend Part

 The backend has to be implemented as a RESTful webservice which implements the 4 CRUD operations.

 •	The backend has to be implemented in node.js using express.
 •	For persistent storage use  mongoDB